drifter-handbook/drifter-handbook.github.io/_posts/2015-01-6-Quart-Tart.md

 On returning to Freshtovia, Quart Tart participated in the festivities with the rest of the group and did his best to rig the pig race.
 He also attempted the strongman challenge with a plastic utensil, which went about as expected.
 He is aghast at the implications that there is a secret police and tried his best to shut down such conversation.
 Despite his loyalty, he was aghast at the lack of safety protocol enacted with the frosty lakes and wonders why Wendy didn't enact rules regarding safe consumption.

+Quart Tart is delighted to meet the fisherman Oreo Elswynd and assist him in his quest.
+Quart Tart was the opposite of delighted when Muenster drank his ranch wine and started talking about other people in other worlds, and proceeded to chug ranch wine until he was paralyzed.

 ### Relationships
 -Queenie: Perhaps an example of opposites attract, the sometimes rude but well-meaning Quart enjoys spending time with the ice queen.
 While he disapproves of some of her actions, Quart respects Queenie and takes her opinions into consideration during their adventures.